jeffsrobertson/cityscapes-semantic-segmentation/README.md

 ![padding](images/padding.png)

-As you can see, there is virtually no difference between using valid padding vs same.
+As you can see, there is no significant difference between using valid padding vs same.
 Therefore I see no reason to use valid padding, as was done in the original U-Net architecture.

 Note that, in light of the above observations, all the previous results shown were from the model trained with 'same' padding.